 From a customer perspective, CEPA's analysis indicates that the proposed changes would lead to a larger increase in prices than the current arrangements, with lower prices later in the life of an asset.
-CEPA's estimated that between 2020 and 2035, the price impact of PEC alone on ElectraNet's customers would be, on average, 0.05 cents/kWh (real 2018\$) higher under the proposed changes compared to the status quo, with peaks of over 0.1 cents/kWh around project completion.
+CEPA's estimated that between 2020 and 2035, the price impact of PEC alone on TransGrid's [and ElectraNet's] customers would be, on average, 0.05 cents/kWh (real 2018\$) higher under the proposed changes compared to the status quo, with peaks of over 0.1 cents/kWh around project completion.